 But don’t forget the mulch and soil with the high concentration of peat!
 These two in particular are an especially prime location for springtails, and high numbers can be found inside them.

-When weather gets arid, hot and begins to dry out, springtails must abandon their habitat or they will dehydrate and die.
+When the weather gets arid, hot, and begins to dry out, springtails must abandon their habitat or they will dehydrate and die.
 That is when they will seek shelter inside your home.

 When Springtails Get Inside Your Ocean County Home

 Once they make it over your Welcome Mat, springtails will immediately move to where there is moisture.
 They can be found in your houseplants that have been over-watered (and around them, as well).
 Windows and other places that hold condensation, as well as leaks in your plumbing are perfect places for springtails to live.
 Also, they will live inside walls and cabinets as well as bathtubs, sinks, and laundry room appliances if there is a leak.